bwohlberg/sporco/README.rst

 -----

-Scripts illustrating usage of the package can be found in the ``examples`` directory.
+Scripts illustrating usage of the package can be found in the ``examples`` directory of the source distribution.
 These examples can be run from the root directory of the package by, for example

 ::